trentm/lambdock/README.md

     - A transaction in your APM UI.

-Pushing this Docker to Amazon ECR and creating a real Lambda function with it is an exercise for the reader. :)
+Pushing this Docker image to Amazon ECR and creating a real Lambda function with it is an exercise for the reader. :)

 # Future work